psrc/urbansim/opus_core/configurations/test_configurations/README.txt

-This directory contains test xml configurations for unit tests.
+This directory contains test configurations for unit tests of XMLConfiguration.